 Let’s check out what your body is doing during these stages of sleep and why they are so important.

 Light sleep is the transitional stage between wakefulness and sleep.
-In this stage, you shift in and out of consciousness and lose a sense of time and place.
 Sleep onset—the process of falling asleep—takes place during this stage.

 You’ll spend half of your total sleep in this stage, as the brain activity slows down from waking levels.
 The body also relaxes physically, as heart rate and breathing decrease.
 Light sleep is a state of full but not deep sleep, and it is still easy to wake from this stage.

 Deep sleep, also known as slow-wave sleep, typically accounts for 10-20 percent of your total sleep time, depending on your age During this stage, brain waves slow considerably.
 Heart rate and breathing slow, blood pressure lowers, muscles relax, and it becomes difficult to wake up.

 Deep sleep is a critical time for physical restoration.
 Repair occurs at the cellular level, restoring strength and function to tissue, muscle, and organs throughout the body.
 During these sleep stages, the body also turns its attention to restoring function to the immune system, so it’s important to get more deep sleep when possible.

 You reach REM (Rapid Eye Movement) sleep for the first time approximately 90 minutes into the night.
 Periods of REM sleep start as brief, but REM sleep gets progressively longer throughout the night.
 During REM sleep, the brain significantly increases its activity levels compared to the other sleep phases.
 While in REM, your eyes move rapidly in different directions (hence, the name), heart rate and blood pressure increases, and breathing becomes fast, irregular, and shallow.
-Most dreaming occurs during this phase, and if you wake with an awareness of having been dreaming, you likely awoke from REM sleep.
+Most dreaming and REM rebound occurs during this phase.
+If you wake with an awareness of having been dreaming, you likely awoke from REM sleep.
 If you wake with an awareness and memory of a sleep dream, you likely awoke from REM sleep.